chris1111/USB-Wireless-Utility/README.md

 # USB Wireless Utility

+- Hackintosh user, this is a test program on macOS
+- Buy a mac after testing this utility

 ### For Mac and Hackintosh
 - Working for Mac OS X 10.6 to macOS Mojave 10.14
 - Not working on Ryzen CPU because its a 32Bit app, ryzen cpu support only 64bit app